 I do enjoy printmaking and screenprinting in particular, I started in college, printing my own stuff.
-Now days I don’t do as much, its been awhile, since the clients I use all outsource to other printers, but I would like to get back into it, putting out some smaller stuff that I print myself.
+Nowadays I don’t do as much, it’s been awhile since the clients I use all outsource to other printers, but I would like to get back into it, putting out some smaller stuff that I print myself.
 I haven’t done much etching though, mostly screenprinting, some letterpress.

 You seem to be always working on something.
 If it’s not a poster then it’s a t-shirt, sticker, or some other type of work.
 Do you ever take the time, or even have the time, to sit down and work on something that doesn’t have a client attached to it?

 I need to do that more.
 I try to sketch every night, watching TV, or just relaxing.
 But most of that is personal stuff, nothing work related.
 And nothing good as far as that goes, but fun for me.